sotoblanco/X-Ray-classification-model/README.md

 Being able to accurately detect pneumonia in pediatric patients is a live and death procedure, in which being able to act fast can increase the survival chances.

 In this project, we evaluate pneumonia in pediatric patients by using deep-learning techniques with **TensorFlow** that allows to create a classification model.

+> Warning: One common mistake is to try to predict an adult x-ray image, which lead to wrong results.
+We would demonstrate at the demonstration section.

 ## Data